nolanlawson/pinafore/docs/User-Guide.md

-# Pinafore user guide
+# Semaphore user guide

-This will walk you through the basic usage of Pinafore and its major differences with the Mastodon web UI.
+This will walk you through the basic usage of Semaphore and its major differences with the Mastodon web UI.

 * [Home page](#home-page)
 * [Community page](#community-page)